Fibonacci turbulence: Cascade direction

-Thermal equilibrium at the scales exceeding the pumping scale has been predicted and observed for direct-only cascades \cite{Large}.
-Nobody has seen before an inverse-only cascade, neither in hydrodynamic-type systems nor in wave turbulence or shell models.
-In all known cases inverse cascades appear in systems with at least two conserved quantities that scale differently.
-All our conserved quantities (\ref{Fk}) scale the same in the limit $i\gg1$.
-It is interesting if one can find another class of systems with a single conservation law and the turbulent spectrum less steep than equilibrium.
+Our observation poses the question: can one find another class of systems with a single conservation law and the turbulent spectrum less steep than equilibrium.
 In weak wave turbulence, this requires the sum of the space dimensionality and the scaling exponent of the three-wave interaction to be less than the frequency scaling exponent \cite{ZLF}.
 We do not know such a physical system, nor we aware of any fundamental law that forbids its existence.
 Remark that the connection between the cascade direction, its stability and steepness relative to equipartition has been firmly established in the weak turbulence theory \cite{FF,ZLF}.
 In all known examples, the formal turbulent solution with a wrong flux sign is not realized; the system chooses instead to stay close to equipartition with a slight deviation that provides for the flux in the right direction \cite{ZLF,FV1}.
 Similarly, when we place pumping and damping at the ``wrong'' ends of a finite chain, our system heats up, staying close to thermal equilibrium.
-As far as shell models are concerned, our results resolve the old puzzle of the inability to establish an inverse cascade there --- apparently what was needed is to use a system where the interaction time increases with the mode number.